 Since its labeled as a Kentucky Straight Bourbon Whiskey, we know for sure that the grain bill that went into this spirit was at least 51% corn for a bourbon, and that after distillation the whiskey was aged a minimum of two years in charred new oak barrels to be considered “straight.”
 We also know that the whole process took place in Kentucky.

 But that’s all we know.
 What else is in here?
 Was it aged beyond the two year minimum?
-Are there any coloring or additions mixed in?
+What kinds of grains were used to make this?
 All questions we can’t answer.

 On first glance, the bottle is actually pretty cool in a retro old-school style kind of way.
 It reminds me of Belle Meade, a modern incarnation of a historic whiskey with the same focus on horseracing.
 But while that bottle design is interesting, this one is about as exciting as a trip to the dentist.
 One standard unit of bottle, with straight cylindrical walls, gently sloping shoulder, and medium length neck.
 The whole thing is capped off with a plastic and cork stopper.